Exhibition “From Copernicus to Newton” at JINR Scientists’ Club

 Then it visited Rome and Bologna in the Italian-language variant.

-The English version was organised at the Ovidius University of Constanta (Romania) on the occasion of the International Balkan Workshop on Applied Physics and Materials Science.
+The English version was organized at the Ovidius University of Constanta (Romania) on the occasion of the International Balkan Workshop on Applied Physics and Materials Science.

 Then “Galileo 400” was in Dubna, went to Frankfurt and Darmstadt, to the International Baikal Summer School, to Irkutsk…